mariadb-corporation/MaxScale/Filters/Database-Firewall-Filter.md

 ### Filter Parameters

+#### `rules`

 The database firewall filter has one mandatory parameter that defines the location of the rule file.
-This is the `rules` parameter and it expects an absolute path to the rule file.
+It expects an absolute path to the rule file.

+#### `action`

+This parameter is optional and determines what action is taken when a query matches a rule.
+The value can be either `allow`, which allows all matching queries to proceed but blocks those that don't match, or `block`, which blocks all matching queries, or `ignore` which allows all queries to proceed.

 ## Rule syntax